MiSTer-devel/ZX-Spectrum_MISTer/README.md

 ### Installation:
 Copy the *.rbf file at the root of the SD card.
-Copy spectrum.rom file to the root of SD card.
-**Note:** always update spectrum.rom together with core to make sure you're using compatible ROM version.
-ROM is not always compatible with all releases (but always compatible with latest release), thus you need to keep the ROM if you want to use older version of core.

 ### Notes about supported formats:
 **TRD** is TR-DOS image used with Beta Disk Interface (BDI).
 To use TR-DOS you need to choose TRD image in OSD first.
 In 128K mode use menu to enter TR-DOS.